 Skill #5: Communication Skills

-- Be focused
+- Be specific

 Skill #6: Problem Solving Skills

-Learn to be a problem solver.
+Become a proficient problem solver.

-Understand the Problem
+Grasp the Problem

 Reverse Engineer the Problem

-Communicate with the Team
+Collaborate with Your Team

 Skill #7: Teamwork